Yomguithereal/colifrapy/docs/settings.rst

     print s.hello
     >>> "world"

-Once loaded, you can use it anywhere in your code and even, reinstanciate it if convenient and it will keep the same state.
+Once loaded, you can use it anywhere in your code and even reinstanciate it if convenient and it will keep the same state.

 Options
 -------